samhattangady/mulki/content/chapter5.md

 Along with this, a kind of social hierarchy emerges.
 One where there is a person at the bottom.
 And that person is the one who is doing the majortity of the work, picking up all the excess slack.
-And nobody wants to be that person.
-So when trying to find the balance, that is another invisible pressure that starts being applied.
+And nobody wants to be _that_ person.
+So when trying to find your balance, that is another invisible pressure that starts being applied.
 Don't do so much work that the others start taking advantage of you, and make you into some kind of [greater fool](https://en.wikipedia.org/wiki/Greater_fool_theory).